Xyclade/MachineLearning/Readme.md

     val yCoordinate: Double = dataArray(1).toDouble
     val classifier: Int = dataArray(2).toInt

-    //And return the result in a format that can later easily be used to feed to Smile return (Array(xCoordinate, yCoordinate), classifier) }
+    //And return the result in a format that can later
+    //easily be used to feed to Smile return (Array(xCoordinate, yCoordinate), classifier) }
 }